 Relevant UN Treaties and Events

-Name of the Resolution, Date of the Resolution (Resolution Number)
+Name of the Resolution, Date of the Resolution (Resolution Number, example: A/HRC/RES/50/10)

 UN involvement, relevant treaties etc.

 E/211/ Rev. 1 (III) -- adopted in only the third session of the ECOSOC, E/211 was the first ECOSOC resolution to establish reconstruction of the devastated area as a point of discussion for the council.
 Given the its 1946 adoption, it was likely passed with consideration of the areas still left desolate by WWII.